Polygenic dynamics underlying the response of quantitative traits to directional selection: Discussion

-The validity of our conclusions may be limited by a number of important simplifying assumptions, which are unlinked loci and linkage equilibrium, no pleiotropy or epistasis, and exponential directional selection.
-In addition, we assume that selection is stronger than random drift and we study only the selection response from new mutations, i.e., we ignore the response from standing variation.
+The validity of our conclusions may be limited by a number of simplifying assumptions.
+In the introduction we provided empirical support for the assumptions that selection is stronger than random drift and that the initial selection response results from new mutations, i.e., that we ignore the initial response from standing variation.
+To relax the latter assumption, our model could be combined with the breeder's equation to predict the joint response of the mean phenotype from new mutations and standing variation.
+However, as discussed in Sect.~\ref{Disc:breedereq}, the (initially constant) response from standing variation depends on the initial genetic variance of the trait.
+To infer the selection response from standing variation at individual loci, our approach could be augmented by that developed in \cite{JohnStephan2020} and \cite{Stephan2021}, who derived diffusion approximations for the allele-frequency distributions under mutation-selection-drift balance (cf.\ Sect.~\ref{sect:disc_seg_sites}).

 Our results are derived for haploid populations, but will apply as well to diploids without dominance by substituting $2N$ for $N$.

-Our assumption of unlinked sites will be biologically reasonable unless the number of (simultaneously) segregating sites exceeds the number of chromosomes by far or many sites occur in regions of reduced recombination.
+The assumption of unlinked sites will be biologically reasonable unless the number of (simultaneously) segregating sites exceeds the number of chromosomes by far or most sites occur in regions of reduced recombination.
 Although exponential directional selection by itself does not induce linkage disequilibrium, deviations from this form of selection as well as random genetic drift will do so.
-Therefore, it would desirable to extend the above results to loosely linked loci and perform a kind of quasi-linkage equilibrium analysis.
+Therefore, it would be desirable to extend our results to loosely linked loci and perform a kind of quasi-linkage equilibrium analysis.
+Below we summarize theoretical support for the proposition that the neglect of epistasis and of linkage disequilibrium poses only mild limitations to our analyses and conclusions.

 Quite extensive simulation results for models of artificial directional selection (such as truncation selection) by \cite{KeightleyHill1983, KeightleyHill1987} suggest that linkage reduces the asymptotic variance, hence the response of the mean, compared to unlinked loci.
 The reduction will be small unless linkage is very tight.
 A similar observation was reported in \cite{Buerger1993} for exponential directional selection.
 However, these results included only population sizes of a few hundred individuals.
 For a moving optimum model and population sizes up to about $10^4$, a qualitatively similar finding was obtained in \citet[][pp.\ 335--338]{Buerger2000}.
 In all these investigations, mutation distributions with positive and negative effects were used.
 Then, mutations of both signs appear on the same chromosome, whence low recombination will reduce fixation probabilities, especially of weakly beneficial mutants, and hamper adaptation \citep{Barton1995}.
 In concordance with these results, a simulation study by \cite{Thornton2019} found that weak or moderate linkage has almost no effect on the response of the mean and on the variance of the trait, and also little effect on the fixation probabilities of advantageous mutations, but the resulting interference increases fixation times and affects haplotype diversity.